dcndn4/DeepLrn-Unit-14-hw11/README.md

 [] Volatility.
 This means how much a cryptocurrency fluctuates in price over time.

-The fear and greed index was derived from the stock market-based fear and greed index developed by CNNMoney related to investors purchases of pubicly-traded stocks.
+The fear and greed index was derived from the stock market-based fear and greed index developed by CNNMoney in 2014 related to investors purchases of pubicly-traded stocks.
 That original index was based on seven factors:

 [] Stock Price Momentum - A measure of the Standard & Poor's 500 Index (S&P 500) versus its 125-day moving average (MA).